 Academically qualified – There are certain degrees that will allow you to sit the test and archaeology is one of them.
 Have a degree in archaeology from an approved (usually UK) institution, pay £22, pass the test, and pass go.
 Have a degree in anthropology with a specialization in archaeology- you know like most US degrees, doesn’t count.
 Try the professional route.

-Whether you need CiFA membership to get a CSCS card or not, many commercial firms list memberships as either an essential or a desirable trait, making becoming a member a good idea.
+Whether you need CIfA membership to get a CSCS card or not, many commercial firms list memberships as either an essential or a desirable trait, making becoming a member a good idea.
 There are several tiers of membership, but the lowest accredited membership costs £141 per year.
 That’s the rate without getting the journal.
-There is a concessionary rate available which is £28.50 at the lowest but requires you to provide you tax statements or a job seekers allowance.
-If you’re unemployed and not a citizen, you’re out of luck because you won’t have a tax statement and are not eligible for benefits, so you cannot get a job seekers allowance or documentation that you are unemployed.
+There is a concessionary rate available which is £28.50 at the lowest but requires you to provide your tax statements, a job seekers allowance statement, and/or a signed letter confirming you are un-employed or under-employed.
+As an unemployed foreign citizen you are mostly not able to get a job seekers allowance or a tax statement.
+CIfA’s acceptance of a signed letter does mean you are eligible for a concessionary rate even if you are not a UK citizen.
 Many firms will pay your membership dues once you’re a permanent member of staff, but until then, you’re paying yourself.

-There is also an ongoing, if mostly quiet, debate that I’ve heard around CiFA.
+There is also an ongoing, if mostly quiet, debate that I’ve heard around CIfA.
 Their usefulness to academics and managers seems to be generally accepted, but many field archaeologists don’t find membership beneficial, beyond allowing them to get CSCS cards.
+CIfA has worked to combat this through the creation of their Diggers’ Forum but the debate continues.
 Their involvement with the CSCS cards helps them gain members and membership dues.
 I’ve heard both sides of the story and as I am not yet a member, I will refrain from further commentary, but you should be aware those conversations are occurring.

 While not strictly linked to archaeology, many archaeologist positions require that you have a valid UK license.
 The UK is not like the US when it comes to driving.
 Many people never get the drivers licenses or if they do, rarely drive.
 It’s a side effect of having more functional public transportation.
 This is all well and good except getting a license is expensive.
 One site estimates that the average cost to get a UK license in £1,247.
 This includes the cost of your provisional license, theory test, and driving lessons.
 Wait times for the test are currently several months long due to covid.
 If you are lucky you might be able to change your nationalities license to a UK license if you’re one of the countries the UK recognizes licenses from.
 If not, I guess it’s time to pony up some more money.